Pune: Six arrested for staging student play with ‘objectionable’ depictions of Hindu deities

 A professor of performing arts at Savitribai Phule Pune University and five of his students have been charged with rioting and insulting religious beliefs.

-The Pune Police on Saturday arrested the department head of Savitribai Phule Pune University’s Centre for Performing Arts, also known as Lalit Kala Kendra, and five of its students for staging a play with allegedly objectionable depictions of the Hindu deities Ram, Sita and Laxman, reported The Indian Express reported.
+The Pune Police on Saturday arrested the department head of Savitribai Phule Pune University’s Centre for Performing Arts, also known as Lalit Kala Kendra, and five of its students for staging a play with allegedly objectionable depictions of Hindu deities Ram, Sita and Laxman, reported The Indian Express reported.

 The play, titled “Jab We Met”, is about the backstage lives of actors in a Ramleela troupe.
-Written, directed and peformed by university students, it was staged on campus on Friday evening.
+Written, directed and performed by university students, it was staged on campus on Friday evening.
 In a video of the performance that has been shared widely on social media, a male actor portraying Sita can be seen smoking a cigarette and uttering expletives.

-The performance was disrupted by a group of Akhil Bharatiya Vidyarthi Parishad workers, including the organisation’s Pune unit chief Harshwardhan Harpude Harpude, who later filed a complaint at the Chaturshringi Police Station on Friday night against the play’s “objectionable and abusive” content.
+The performance was disrupted by a group of Akhil Bharatiya Vidyarthi Parishad workers, including the organisation’s Pune unit chief Harshwardhan Harpude, who later filed a complaint at the Chaturshringi Police Station on Friday night against the play’s “objectionable and abusive” content.

 The Akhil Bharatiya Vidyarthi Parishad is the student organisation of the Rashtriya Swayamsevak Sangh – the parent organisation of the ruling Bharatiya Janata Party.